Vukotije/Vukotije/README.md

 Hi there 👋

-I'm a stustudent of Faculty of Technical Sciences of Novi Sad, Serbia.🇷🇸 I am a freshman and I study Computer science.🖥👨‍🔬
+I'm a student of Faculty of Technical Sciences of Novi Sad, Serbia.🇷🇸 I am a freshman and I study Computer science.🖥👨‍🔬

 I’m currently learning:📖